pkhead/love-haxe-wrappergen/README.md

 ```

 ## Changes from upstream:
-- LOVE modules are more convenient to use:
-    - They are located directly under the `love` package.
-    - Their names are no longer suffixed with "Module".
-- love.Application class, which allows classes that extend it to set LOVE callbacks by overriding functions from the base class.
+- love.Application class, which allows classes that extend it to set LÖVE callbacks by overriding functions from the base class.
-- `love.FilesystemRead` class for type-safe file reading.
+- `love.filesystem.FilesystemRead` class for type-safe file reading.
 - Emitted documentation for functions and classes.

 ## Source Maps with Local Lua Debugger